Enercon: Technologies

 Enercon wind turbines have some special technical features compared to turbines of most other manufacturers.
-Characteristic is the gearless propulsion concept, which Enercon pioneered since 1993.
+One is the gearless propulsion concept, which Enercon pioneered since 1993.
 The first generation of gearless turbines was the E-40/500 kW series.
 (Earlier Enercon designs had a transmission train.)
 The hub with the rotor blades connects directly to the rotor of the ring generator (direct drive).
 The rotor unit rotates on a front and rear main bearing about a fixed axis.
 The speed of the rotor is transmitted directly to the high-pole synchronous generator, where the rotor rotates in the stator, differently.
 The Enercon generator has no permanent magnets, allowing the company to not rely on rare-earth metals.
 However, the direct connection also causes grid losses.
 Rotation speed and the mechanical load changes over the service life are lower than geared systems.
 Rotation speed varies from 18 to 45 revolutions per minute (RPM) for the E-33 and 5-11.7 RPM for the E-126 depending on wind speed, while a geared generator has a speed of about 1500 RPM at rated power.
 Thus the large Enercon generators lead to high tower head masses, and construction and logistical challenges.
 In 2022, the first integrated box-shaped nacelles with inverter and transformer reduced logistics - all previous Enercon turbines had power systems in the tower base.

 Most Enercon systems are visually distinct from systems of other manufacturers.
 Their nacelles have been drop-shaped since 1995/1996.
 This unique design was developed by British architect Norman Foster, who also designed the dome of the Berlin Reichstag.
 In Germany and many other countries, the tower has coloured green rings above the foundation, which get brighter from bottom to top.
 On islands such as Borkum, the gradation is blue.
 The NCS grading is intended to better integrate the plant towers into the horizon.
 The rotor blades were the only ones on the market with blade tips similar to the winglets on aircraft.

 In 2008, the first E-126 turbines (successor of the E-112) were installed at sites throughout Germany and Belgium, including the Estinnes wind farm (consisting of eleven E-126 turbines) in Belgium.
 Although the E-126 turbine was initially developed with a power rating of 6 MW, it has since been upgraded to 7.5 MW.
 The E-82 turbine was also upgraded and is available in 2, 2.3, and 3 MW versions.

 Currently Enercon does not offer or supply wind turbines to offshore projects and has at times expressed skepticism about offshore wind parks.
 Enercon was rumored to have been ready to supply turbines to Germany's Alpha Ventus offshore wind farm and to a near-shore park near Wilhelmshaven but did not do so.

 Turbines

-Note: wind turbine designations with a "*" mean the turbine either temporarily unavailable, or has been taken off sale permanently.
+Note: wind turbine designations with a "*" mean the turbine is either temporarily unavailable, or has been taken off sale permanently.